LynxShu/ST_var_manager/README.md

 To use SAM, you must "initialize" the state in the **first AI message of the chat**.

-1.  **Install the Script:** Copy the `SAM.js` code and paste it into a new file in your SillyTavern `public/extensions` folder.
+1.  **Install the Script:** Copy the `SAM.js` code and paste it into a new file in your SillyTavern's JS-slash-runner's scripts folder.
 Give it a name like `SAM.js`.
-Activate it in the extensions panel.
+Activate it in the scripts panel.
 2.  **Start a New Chat:** Create a new chat with your character.
 3.  **Edit the First Message:** Edit the character's very first greeting message.
 At the end of the message, add the initial state block.